Erin M. Jacobson

 Erin M. Jacobson is an American attorney and writer.
-Jacobson specializes in music industry intellectual property law, representing different music award-winning artists.
+She specializes in intellectual property law in the music industry.

-Jacobson has been featured on Billboard and Music Business Worldwide, as well as other music-related magazines for her work as a music lawyer.

 Early life and education

-Jacobson attended the University of Southern California.
-Jacobson later attended Southwestern Law School and graduated with a Juris Doctor.
-While there, she served as the president of Southwestern's Entertainment and Sports Law Society, the national student liaison to the ABA Forum Committee on Entertainment and Sports Industries Law, and the student liaison to Southwestern for the Beverly Hills Bar Association."
-In 2020, Southwestern published an article that mentioned Jacobson as being one of their alumni attorneys who received the distinct honor of being on Billboard's Top Music Lawyers list.
+Jacobson attended the University of Southern California School of Music.
+She earned her Juris Doctor degree at Southwestern Law School, where she served as the president of Southwestern's Entertainment and Sports Law Society, the national student liaison to the ABA Forum Committee on Entertainment and Sports Industries Law, and the student liaison to Southwestern for the Beverly Hills Bar Association.
 After passing the California Bar Exam, she opened her own law practice in Beverly Hills, California, acting as CEO.